Reopening Onsite Wellness & Fitness Centers: Lessons learned

 Continue to Be Flexible

-While the future of work is changing, the future of the wellness industry is changing.
-We can’t assume the 'new normal' is here to stay, we need to continue to be flexible and adaptable.
-You can be as prepared as possible for a reopening, event, project, or program, but be ready to adapt with a potential backup plan if things don’t go how you imagined.
+Not only is the future of work is changing, but the future of the wellness industry is also changing.
+We need to continue to be flexible and adaptable.
+We must be as prepared as possible for an event, project, or program, but also ready to adapt with a potential backup plan if things don’t go how you imagined.

 Continue to Provide Quality Services

-We are confident from the feedback we’ve received from employees that they value the quality of our services (webinars, live offerings, classes, meditations, flex breaks, personal exercise programs, health coaching) and once we get an employee to experience that offering, they will want to come back or refer the service to someone else.
+Our staff are confident from the feedback we’ve received from employees that they value the quality of our services.
+Once an employee experiences our webinars, live offerings, classes, meditations, flex breaks, personal exercise programs, or health coaching, they will want to come back or refer a co-worker.
 We can keep the quality up and continue to grow and improve on those services.

 Continue to Provide Outreach to Meet the Needs of All Employees

-Our virtual services and platforms are still in high demand, so for now, what we have built can be successful for any work setting in-person or hybrid.
+Our virtual services and platforms are still in high demand, so what we have built can be successful for any work setting — in-person or hybrid.
 Sites with hybrid employees are continuing to offer virtual and in-person services including personal exercise programs, wellbeing partner chats, health coaching, custom events, virtual meditations, fitbreaks, flexbreaks, and webinars.
-We are meeting each employee where they are at.
-Whether that means that an individual is on-site, in a different state, or in a different country.
+We are meeting each employee where they are: on-site, in a different state, or in a different country.
 Once we connect with those individuals, we are asking them what works best for them vs. assuming what they want.

 “We must do everything we can to find new ways to reach people and if it gets just one more person to engage and start to live a healthier life then that is worth the time and effort.” — Anna M., Sr. Program Manager